Components Are Just Sparkling Hooks

 “What is the difference between a component and a hook?”

-The answer that the interviewer is likely looking for is along the lines of “A component is a building block for the UI, and hooks are utility functions provided by React to manage state and side-effects šŸ˜“”.
+The answer that the interviewer is likely looking for is along the lines of “A component is a building block for the UI, and hooks are utility functions for managing state and side-effects 😓”.

 It’s a satisfactory answer if your goal is to find employment.
 But if you want to make an impression, the more daring answer is: “There is no difference šŸ”„”.